- Open Access

 We consecutively included ISTH DIC patients (Supplementary Table S2; Additional file 2) with the following inclusion criteria: (1) aged ≥ 16 years and (2) requiring hospitalization or urgent care for the treatment of underlying disease of DIC .
 The exclusion criteria were as follows: (1) coagulation disorders due to obstetric and gynecological diseases, (2) blood transfusion performed before the assessment of the inclusion criteria, or (3) treatment of underlying diseases started before blood sample collection.

 We developed a clinical research form and collected the following data: age, sex, underlying diseases, and underlying disease types using the JSTH classification including hematopoietic disorder, infectious diseases, and the others classified as basic type ; laboratory tests including platelet counts, D-dimer, prothrombin time international normalized ratio (PT-INR), fibrinogen, HMGB1, and histone H3; administration of recombinant human soluble thrombomodulin (rhTM); duration of administration of rhTM; administration of antithrombin; and 28-day in-hospital mortality.
 Samples for laboratory tests were collected before treatment.
 The underlying diseases of all the patients were treated according to the attending physician’s decisions.
 The platelet count, PT-INR, and fibrinogen levels were analyzed using an automated counting device at each institution.
-Serum samples were stored at − 80 °C after centrifugation and sent to the assay companies for other coagulation tests.
-Serum D-dimer levels were measured using the LPIA-GENESIS D-dimer at the LSI Medience (Tokyo, Japan).
-Serum HMGB1 and histone H3 levels were measured using an enzyme-linked immunosorbent assay (ELISA) at the Shino-Test Corporation (Kanagawa, Japan) based on previously reported methods [19, 20].
+Plasma samples were stored at − 80 °C after centrifugation and sent to the assay companies for other coagulation tests.
+Plasma D-dimer levels were measured using the LPIA-GENESIS D-dimer at the LSI Medience (Tokyo, Japan).
+Plasma HMGB1 and histone H3 levels were measured using an enzyme-linked immunosorbent assay (ELISA) at the Shino-Test Corporation (Kanagawa, Japan) based on previously reported methods [19, 20].
 The attending physician chose which anticoagulants, antithrombin, or DIC scoring systems to use or not.
-The attending physicians were blinded to the serum HMGB1 or histone H3 levels.
-The measurers of serum HMGB1 and histone H3 levels were blinded to the patients’ clinical information.
+The attending physicians were blinded to the plasma HMGB1 or histone H3 levels.
+The measurers of plasma HMGB1 and histone H3 levels were blinded to the patients’ clinical information.

 Compliance with the data form was monitored.
 Additionally, we interviewed the physicians completing the data form for missing information.
 We conducted these post hoc interviews within three months after the data from laboratory companies were obtained.